-Now, the problem starts when a power invertor comes into picture.
-The invertor is powered by P1 but powers some electricals in other section which is basically powered by P2.
+- Now, the problem starts when a power inverter comes into picture.
+The inverter is powered by P1 but powers some electricals in other section which is basically powered by P2.

-With new energy meters, which basically calculate the consumption based on differnence between incoming phase and outgoing neutral currents, do calculate the load on both energy meters.
+With new energy meters, which basically calculate the consumption based on difference between incoming phase and outgoing neutral currents, do calculate the load on both energy meters.

 I hope I have understood it rightly??

 This would also require isolating the neutral so that the energy meter is completely disconnected from the load and the neutral line during mains absence.

 Isolating the Neutral